ash-iiiiish/Campus-Event-Aggregator/README.md

 | akshayverma001 | | 129Ashish | | Vanshikarajan |

 - **Team -X **
-  *Developed as part of Hackathon 2K25 project.*
+  *Developed as part of Hackathon 2K25 project at Genesis Fest.*

 ⭐ **Campus Connect** — Making campus life more connected, one event at a time!